MohithHV/TALENTFLOW/README.md

 ## Live Demo
 [https://talentflow-c.vercel.app](https://talentflow-c.vercel.app)

+You can open the above link directly in your browser to view the live app (hosted on Vercel).

 ## Evaluation Highlights
 - State Management
   : Implemented using Zustand for global state and Dexie (IndexedDB) for persistence.